Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### 🧹 Clean Code

 The library uses several tools to assist developers in maintaining clean code.
-Visual Studio Code is recommended for easier setup.
+[Visual Studio Code](https://code.visualstudio.com/) is recommended for easier setup.

 #### Typing

 This library uses both complete and opaque types depending on the circumstances.
 Where possible, all objects consumed and returned across the C++ API are complete types.
 Internally the C++ header files use opaque class types to implement the `pimpl` idiom.
-The types used by the C API are completetly opaque.
+The types used by the C API are completely opaque.

 #### Formatting

-[Clang Format](https://clang.llvm.org/docs/ClangFormat.html) is used for auto-formatting and checkiung the formatting of the code.
+[Clang Format](https://clang.llvm.org/docs/ClangFormat.html) is used for auto-formatting and checking the formatting of the code.

 #### Linting